sfzinstruments/jlearman.jRhodes3d/README.md

 Regarding the naming convention: the 3 is because this was my third sampling attempt.
 (The first was a single-velocity sampling for dev test purposes only.
 The second was aborted for technical reasons I don't recall.)
-The "c" identifies this as the 3rd attempt at processing the samples or mapping the keyboard.
+The "d" identifies this as the 4th attempt at processing the samples or mapping the keyboard.

 The "d" mono samples are identical to the "c" samples but full-length.
+(Actually, this set does not include mono samples, but they can be created by taking either SV or ST samples and summing them to mono, since the effect is applied using mid-side technique.)
 The "d" stereo samples have the same effect applied as "c" but using different tools (SoX library rather than r8brain.)